unixfox/antibot-proxy/README.md

 - `PORT`: The port of which the proxy application will listen to.
 - `TARGET`: The URL of the application to proxy/protect.
 - `TIMEOUT_LOAD`: The time before the program consider that the client failed to reach the CSS file.
-- `WEBSITE_NAME`: The name of your website.
-This name will only be displayed on the blocked page for bots.
 - `WHITELIST`: The IP that you want to be whitelisted.
 Separate each IP with a `,`.
 - `WHITELIST_PAGES`: Pages to whitelist from the blocked page for bots.